leviarista/my.dev.corner/README.md

 # My Dev Corner

-My Dev Corner is a special virtual space for developers with useful widgets for everyday use.
+My Dev Corner is a virtual space for developers with useful widgets for everyday use.

 ## Widgets